Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 GOODS-S_APA_60_pointing403 32 30.11-27 50 38.2

 1. The Use Weights checkbox will allow target weights to be used in determining the most optimal MSA configurations.
 This parameter is especially useful for cases where users have Primary candidates with different priorities.
-For simplicity, we do not use weights in this use case.
+For simplicity, do not use weights in this use case.

 2. The Enable Monte Carlo checkbox will tell MPT to shuffle the input Catalog, by a number of times specified in the box.
 This feature is useful, because MPT fills the MSA configuration using the ordering of sources in the Catalog.
 If Enable Monte Carlo is selected, and weights are present in the Catalog, MPT will shuffle the Catalog and then sort by the weights.
 This functionality is desirable for shuffling within some category of sources that have the same weight.
-For simplicity, we do not use Monte Carlo shuffling in this example, so we do not check the box for Enable Monte Carlo.
+For simplicity, do not use Monte Carlo shuffling in this example, so do not check the box for Enable Monte Carlo.

-4. The Number of configurations is one, because we are making a separate Plan for each pointing, and we do not have any dithers that require a second configuration at a nearby pointing.
+4. The Number of configurations is one, because you are making a separate Plan for each pointing, and you do not have any dithers that require a second configuration at a nearby pointing.
 The default in this box is the minimum number needed to complete the Plan.
 The behavior for a null entry is to make however many configurations required to observe all of the Primary sources.
 This approach can take quite some time to calculate and will likely generate an unreasonable number of MSA configurations.

 Examining the plans and creating observations